flogic/freshtrack/README.txt

       :task: FreshBooks Task Name

 (The 'Company Name' is the XXX in 'XXX.freshbooks.com'.
 The 'project_name' is the XXX in 'punch list XXX'.)

+The 'collector' is what freshtrack will use to gather the time data that will end up as FreshBooks time entries.
+Freshtrack ships with two collectors: 'punch' and 'one_inch_punch'.
+These are both gems that can be installed (by `gem install [collector name]`) and used without much effort.
+If these time-tracking tools aren't to your liking, you are free to write your own collector.
+Further documentation on that is forthcoming, but for now just take a look at the two collectors that already exist.

 == INSTALL: